 What to Look for In Eyelid Wipes for Blepharitis

 It is important to search for an eyelid and eyelash cleanser that is all-natural and non-detergent based.
 Eyelid scrubs that are non-detergent based reduce the risk of having harmful chemicals coming in contact with your eyes.
 Harsh chemicals can cause severe discomfort and even permanently damage your eyes.
 A natural eyelid cleanser can be used for multiple purposes including cleansing the skin, and soothing irritation from dry eyes, styes, cuts, scrapes, and other issues.
-Natural eyelid cleansers typically have a longer shelf life and won’t cause vision damage if it comes into contact with the eyes.
-Some examples of eyelid scrubs for blepharitis that meets these requirements are Heyedrate Lid & Lash Cleanser and Avenova.
+Natural eyelid cleansers, like hypochlorous acid, typically have a longer shelf life and won’t cause vision damage if it comes into contact with the eyes.
+Some examples of eyelid scrubs for blepharitis that meet these requirements are Heyedrate Lid & Lash Cleanser and Avenova.

 The Best Eyelid Scrub Ingredients